dunse/FlotJF/README.md

 **Setup:**
 Copy _FlotJF/target/FlotJF-*.jar_ into _WEB-INF/lib/_ of your web project.

-Make sure _GSON .jar_ has been included in _WEB-INF/lib/_.
+Make sure _GSON's .jar_ has been included in _WEB-INF/lib/_.
 (See dependencies)

 Make sure _jquery.flot.js_ can be found in _WebContent/javascripts/flot/_

-### Example
+## Examples

-Find a set of examples in this web project: [https://github.com/dunse/FlotJFExamplesWeb](https://github.com/dunse/FlotJFExamplesWeb)
+Find a set of examples in the FlotJFExamplesWeb project: [https://github.com/dunse/FlotJFExamplesWeb](https://github.com/dunse/FlotJFExamplesWeb)

-Or use the step by step guide below.
+Or use the step by step guide below to quickly get started.

+### Step-by-step Example

 Create a file called _flotjfexample.html_ in _WebContent/_ directory with
 content: